moggieuk/Happy-Hare/README.md

 Probably the last calibration before use!
 Here you can calibrate the length of your bowden from MMU gate to extruder entrance.
 This is important because it allows the MMU to move the filament at a fast pace over this distance because getting to the more complicated part of the load sequence.
 To speed up this process you need to give the calibration routine a hint of how far way the extruder is (but not exceeding the distance).
 A good rule of thumb is to manually measure the distance from exit from the selector to the entrance to your extruder.
 Subtract 40-50mm from that distance.
 Approximate distance is 650mm on my system:

     > MMU_CALIBRATE_ENCODER BOWDEN_LENGTH=650
+TODO

+### Optional Step 6.
+Calibrating gates:
+This step allows for calibrating slight differences between gates.
+It isn't required (or useful) for designs that cannot have variation like the Tradrack MMU but is useful for designs like ERCF that can have variation of feed between gates.
+Even with ERCF this is optional because if not run, the gates will tune themselves over time automatically!
+It is useful on two occasions: (i) to remove the need and time to autotune, (ii) if there is substantial variation between gates -- e.g. if BMG gears for different gates are sourced from different vendors.

 ## Selected features in detail: